Harold Ramirez Player Props: Rays vs. Giants

 Harold Ramirez At The Plate

-- Ramirez is batting .297 with 11 doubles, a triple, nine home runs and 19 walks.
+- Ramirez is hitting .302 with 11 doubles, two triples, nine home runs and 19 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.